mlabs-haskell/hydra-auction-onchain/docs/spec.md

 to discover the delegate group via blockchain queries.

-To discover all currently existing delegate groups, query the utxos at delegate metadata validator address, and then filter out utxos that don't contain the delegate metadata token.
+To discover all currently existing delegate groups, query the utxos at the delegate metadata validator address, and then filter out utxos that don't contain the delegate metadata token.